tylerharter/cs301-projects/spring19/p10/stage1.md

 # Not ready yet, don't start!

-# Stage 1: Web Scraping
+# Stage 1: The World Wide Web and World Wide Geography

 In this stage, you will write code to download the data files, load the data to Pandas DataFrames, and answer various questions about the